carbon-language/carbon-lang/docs/design/classes.md

 implementations will typically subject to the criteria that all the data fields of the type must implement the interface.
 An example use case would be to say that a data class is serializable if all of its fields were.
-For this we will need a type-of-type for capturing that criteria, maybe something like `DataFieldsImplement(MyInterface)`.
+For this we will need a facet type for capturing that criteria, maybe something like `DataFieldsImplement(MyInterface)`.
 The templated implementation will need some way of iterating through the fields so it can perform operations fieldwise.
 This feature should also implement the interfaces for any tuples whose fields satisfy